-What to consider when choosing Pull Behind Aerator
+What to consider when buying Pull Behind Aerator

 Spike vs Plug aerator

-For small garden with less compaction, you can choose spike aerator.
-For best aeration performance choose plug aerator.
+For a small garden with less compaction, you can choose a spike aerator.
+For best aeration performance choose a plug aerator.

 Number of cores

-Have questions about buying a pull behind aerator?
+Have a question about buying a pull-behind aerator?
 Contact us

 Best Pull Behind Aerator Review